Empaths are like emotional sponges who absorb both the stress and the joy from the world around them.

 A downside of being so empathetic is that people flock to you to tell you their life stories.

-You need to make sure you know how to set boundaries with love to protect yourself and to prevent “overgiving” so that you don’t experience emotional burnout.
+You need to make sure you know how to set boundaries with love to protect yourself and prevent “overgiving” so that you don’t experience emotional burnout.

 For many empaths, loud noises, bright lights, strong smells, extreme temperatures, rough touch and strong tastes can penetrate and shock your body or even be painful.